All Episodes

 I have sinned.

-Jimmy Swaggard, I have sinned.
+Jimmy Swaggart, I have sinned.

 I have sinned before you.

-Uh, and they all seek rehab through their Christian faith, and it was just fine for Bill Clinton to do it.
+And it was just fine for Bill Clinton to do it.

-And then it was all fine for Clinton to go to all of these black churches to redeem himself for actions taken in the Blovel office with a white woman about whom the Reverend Wright said he was riding dirty.
+And then it was all fine for Clinton to go to all of these black churches to redeem himself for actions taken in the Bloval office with a white woman about whom the Reverend Wright said he was riding dirty.

 And all hell breaks loose.

-They'll train you so good you'll start believing what they tell you about equal opportunity, American way and all that.
+They'll train you so good you'll start believing what they tell you about equal opportunity American way and all that.

-They'll give you a corner office, invite you to fancy dinners, they tell you a credit to your race until you want to actually start running things, boy, and then they'll yank on your chain and let you know that you may be well-trained, well-paid black guy, but you're still a black guy just the same.
+They tell you your credit to your race until you want to actually start running things, boy, and then they'll yank on your chain and let you know that you may be well-trained, well-paid black guy, but you're still a black guy just the same.

 He was right.